 The power density in a fuel pellet varies radially as a function of geometry, initial fuel characteristics, and irradiation history.
-With increasing burnup, the concentration of Pu toward the outer rim is relatively high, resulting in a local power density that can be 2-3 times that found elsewhere in the pellet.
-This variation needs to be captured in order to calculate the heat generation and temperature distribution in the pellet accurately.
+At the beginning of irradiation (low burnup), the concentration of fissile material is uniform, which means that the radial power has a relatively small variation across the radius.
+With increasing burnup, the 239Pu concentration markedly increases near the fuel surface due to the capture of epithermal neutrons in the resonances of 238U.
+Consequently, the concentration of fissile material and the power density profile are steeper near the pellet surface at high burnup.
+These aspects need to be captured in order to calculate the heat generation and temperature distribution in the pellet accurately.